 - Mechanical EngineeringFrom hinges for a robotic hand to a roller coaster... you will soon be that inventive engineer who invents, designs and improves all kinds of appliances, machines, constructions and processes.

-- Mechanical Engineering (location Vrije Universiteit)In this unique programme, you will study Mechanical Engineering in Amsterdam, while benefiting from the small scale, personal attention and technical expertise for which the UT is renowned.
+- Mechanical Engineering (location Vrije Universiteit)In this unique programme, you will study Mechanical Engineering in Amsterdam, while benefiting from the small scale, personal attention and technical expertise for which UT is renowned.

 UT Master's programmes